RKelln/5-directions/public/writing/ppf.md

 Notes:
 An interesting counter example, is [White Collar Crime Zones](https://whitecollar.thenewinquiry.com/) that shows a similar display to PredPol's but instead uses financial crime data to illustrate reversing the biases.
 In this example the underreporting is likely far higher in areas outside regulated financial sectors.

-A more general problem with most commercial AI services are that they exists in a black box protected by trade secrets and have little public scrutiny.
-At minimum police organizations need access, but due to the impact of the predictions on the public, it seems reasonable to allow public investigation.
+A more general problem with most commercial AI services is that they exist in a black box protected by trade secrets and have little public scrutiny.
+At minimum police organizations need access, but due to the impact of the predictions on the public, it seems reasonable to allow or require public investigation.
 Making data objective is impossible, debiasing data is difficult, but recording, inspecting and testing the predictions of machine learning systems is far easier than predictions made by humans.

 ### Credits
 * https://pluralistic.net/2021/12/02/empirical-facewash/#geolitica